 What IVPN excels at is providing a set of tools that all work together to keep users safe while online and streaming platforms don’t come into that vision.
 Netflix has become very savvy at blocking VPNs.
 In fact, there are really only a few tools out there that will let you view and stream content from Netflix.

-The popular streaming service is trying very hard to keep their copyright holders happy, which is why they have gone to such lengths to apply robust VPN blocking measures.
 If you’re looking for a VPN that can help you gain access to Netflix from a country other than the US, it may be better to look beyond IVPN.

 There are a few things to know before you use this VPN for peer-to-peer sharing.